 Disclosure widgets do not trap focus, have no backdrops and are not modal.
 They are usually dismissed or collapsed with their trigger or a close-specific button.

 When a modal dialog opens, keyboard focus should move to the default action.
 If there's a form, it is probably the first form field.
 If there is multiple buttons, it could be the one that is least destructive, like if there's “Cancel” and “Confirm” button, a sensible default would be “Cancel”.

 When a modal dialog closes: if the user triggered it, move focus back to the trigger.
 The browser does this automatically for

 <dialog>s.
-For popovers, it only does in cases “where it makes sense” (see the Popup Explainer).
+For popovers, it only does in cases “where it makes sense” (see the Popover Explainer).
 If the user did not trigger it, move it to an appropriate position earlier in the DOM.

 For all other components (non-modal dialogs, popovers or disclosures), expected focus management differs case by case.
-The Popup Explainer's section on focus describes some of such cases.
+The Popover Explainer's section on focus describes some of such cases.

 Are all popovers dialogs?

 role="dialog".
-For instance, listboxes, menus, tooltips, grids, lists of links likely have popover behaviours, but not the
+But not all of them.
+For instance, listboxes, menus, tooltips, grids, lists of links could all be components that require popover behaviours, but not the